 |3 x 30 feet||90 square feet||$7,650 – $18,900|

-The main factor that influences the cost to bump out a room is the size of the bump out as they're generally priced per square foot.
+Size is the main factor that influences the cost to bump out; most pros price per square foot.
 The cost of bump outs compared to the cost of full home additions is less because you don't need to worry about extra insulation, plumbing, electrics, lighting, foundation, or supports.
 But there are other costs that add to your total budget for a bump out.

 Once the bump-out construction has finished, you've got to finish the space before you can outfit and furnish it.
 This adds to the total project cost.

-There are loads of flooring options.
-If the bump out is designed to be an extension of an existing room, like your kitchen or bathroom, you'll want the flooring to match.
+In most cases, installing new flooring costs $3 to $22 per square foot.
+However, there are loads of flooring options, and you'll want the flooring to match the existing space.
 But this could also be a good time to install new flooring in the whole room.
 For bump outs that are their own space, like a home office, laundry room, or craft space, you have more flexibility with flooring choices.
 On a tight budget, laminate flooring is a good choice.
 For warmth, carpet or hardwood is the better option.
 In bathrooms, go for tile flooring.
-Installing new flooring costs $3 to $22 per square foot.

 Painting walls costs $2 to $6 per square foot